jilldela/CE/glossary.md

 #### Memoization
 * optimization technique used to speed up programs **by storing results of expensive function calls & returning the cached results when the same inputs occur again**

+#### Monolithic Application
+* single-tiered software application in which the user interface and data access code are combined into a single program from a single platform
+* self-contained and independent from other computing applications

 #### Mutability
 * can be modified after creation